 City Food Packaging Requirements

-Many small disposable food packaging products are not recyclable and must be switched to compostable alternatives.
+Small disposable food packaging products must be switched to compostable alternatives.
 These include:

 - Disposable utensils,